nikic/nikic.github.com/_posts/2011-12-27-Dont-be-STUPID-GRASP-SOLID.markdown

 `DB::getInstance()`".
 Well, actually that's a bad thing too.
 Read "from anywhere" as "globally" and translate to "A singleton is a global variable with a fancy name."
 When you learned PHP you were probably told that it's evil to use the `global` keyword.
 But by using a singleton you are doing just that: creating global state.
-This creates non-obvious dependencies and thus makes you app hard to reuse and test.
+This creates non-obvious dependencies and thus makes your app hard to reuse and test.

 Tight coupling